 The goal of the federally funded Predominantly Black Institutions (PBI) program is to strengthen Arkansas State University Mid-South by supporting students to finish their degrees.
 The program provides Success Coaches who help students who are academically at-risk or on academic probation or suspension.
-The program also provides support to students through focused redesign with Structured Learning Assistance and support in Aviation Maintenance.
-Finally, PBI offers opportunities for mentoring and leadership training through the annual Men of Color conference.
+The program also provides support to students through focused redesign with Structured Learning Assistance (SLA) and support in Aviation Maintenance.
+Finally, PBI offers opportunities for mentoring and leadership training through the annual Building Bridges Creating Change conference.